 Postfix is a Mail Transport Agent (MTA), which can be easily configured as a private relay host, passing mail to other mail servers.
 Unlike Sendmail, Postfix is considered a very secure MTA, offering a high level of flexibility and ease of administration.

-In this article, I am configuring Postfix on CentOS 8 as SMTP smart host (relay host) using SASL authentication to send out mail further to the OVH mail server.
+In this article, I am configuring Postfix on CentOS 8, running on CinderCloud VPS, as SMTP smart host (relay host) using SASL authentication to send out mail further to the OVH mail server.

 Sendmail is easy to implement, lightweight electronic Mail Transport Agent (MTA), which enables you to automate the process of sending e-mail messages from your Linux host.
 It can play a significant role as a background mechanism for processing outbound emails from monitoring software to deliver status notifications to the system administrators or send diagnostic information at a specified time schedule.